depaul-dice/CHEX/README.md

 ### A. Sample Alice/Bob scenarios

-Two sample notebook examples are provided under the directory dockerfiles.
+Two sample notebook examples are provided under the directory docker.
 For these notebooks, we have created corresponding dockerfiles.
 The dockerfile for Alice downloads the specific GitHub repository, creates notebook versions, and generates execution trees using the code from this repository.